enyojs/enyo-docs/developer-guide/deploying-apps/enyo-apps-on-windows-8.md

 * Your project will include `css` and `js` folders by default.
 Feel free to delete these from the project.

-* Copy your Enyo bootplate app into your Visual Studio project structure.
+* Copy your Enyo app into your Visual Studio project structure.
 Make sure that your application files are included in the project by right-clicking on your files and folders and selecting the **Include in Project** contextual menu item.